Struggling to stay in the black? Read our 13 simple tips to boost your cash flow, and watch your business grow

 If you’ve been in business for a while, there’s almost certainly a backlog of equipment sitting around somewhere, or stock you couldn’t (or just didn’t) sell.

 Surplus stock is fine, but if it’s now surplus to requirements, then you should think about getting rid.
-Keep things fresh, clear some room, and get a quick cash injection by liquidating (that is, selling) some of that stuff your business no longer needs.
+Keep things fresh, clear some room, and receive a quick cash injection by liquidating (that is, selling) some of that stuff your business no longer needs.

 This also works if you trade in season-specific items.
 There’s no point keeping winter stock around when it’s scorching outside, especially if you need fast cash.
 Be ruthless, draw up a list of everything you could feasibly do without, and sell, sell, sell.